 Welcome to our student page!
 As a CCF Fellow, you have already taken an important step towards a better future, however, you still have a lot of work to do and we know that can often be challenging with all the other responsibilities in your life.
 That’s why CCF is here to help you stay on track.

 Please remember to check this website or our offices regularly for new workshops and postings.
 With our Financial Planning programs, Health & Wellness workshops, Support Groups and more, CCF Fellows are building vital life and career skills.
-Plus, we encourage our alums to participate in both learning and teaching at workshops.
-Enroll by contacting Maria Santangelo or Jannell Daley at the CCF office.
+We encourage our alums to participate in both learning and teaching at workshops.
+Enroll by contacting Maria Santangelo or Wendy Romano at the CCF office.

 Resources for Future/Current Fellows:

 CCF events are developed with care to ensure we provide students and community members with important information, inspiring panel discussions, advocacy education, celebration, and of course a strong support network.
-Please remember to RSVP for events that request it.
-RSVP instructions are easy to follow and having an accurate count of attendees is helpful for event planning.
-Have you participated or worked at our Student Events?
-We can use your help; ask your counselor or the program staff how you get involved.
+Please remember to RSVP for events that request it, the instructions are easy to follow and it ensures that everyone is able to participate!
+Have you participated or worked at our student events before?
+We could use your help!
+Ask your counselor or the program staff how you can get involved.

 Resources outside of CCF:

-Below is a list of community-based resources to aid and finding additional supports as you pursue your academic goals.
-We understand that we are human and life happens, thus knowing where to turn when you need help is the best way to ensure continued success.
+Below is a list of community-based resources to aid in finding additional support as you pursue your academic goals.
+Here at CCF we understand life is complicated, and knowing where to turn when you need help is the best way to ensure continued success.